-AMD somewhat recently rolled out a new round of mobile Ryzen processors with Vega graphics (APUs, basically, even though AMD doesn't use that nomenclature anymore), and if you purchased a laptop with one those chips, its latest Radeon driver might interest you.
+AMD, maker of some of the best CPUs for gaming, somewhat recently rolled out a new round of mobile Ryzen processors with Vega graphics (APUs, basically, even though AMD doesn't use that nomenclature anymore), and if you purchased a laptop with one those chips, its latest Radeon driver might interest you.

 According to AMD, the new Radeon Software Adrenalin 2019 Edition 19.2.3 driver is tuned to deliver around 10 percent better performance on average for its newest mobile chips, compared to the 17.40 launch driver.
 Even better, AMD claims esports games will benefit the most, with up to 17 percent better performance on average.